 The terms of Italian gambling licenses and the potential options

 The license agreement regulating Italian remote gambling licenses does not provide for its automatic renewal, which is excluded.
 Therefore the regulator shall issue an order providing for the extension of licenses up to the award of the new license.

 This course of action would not be new since the early comers into the market were recently awarded a new license, but operated for almost two years under an expired license.
-At that time, the regulator just compelled them to commit to join the tender for new licenses as a condition for the extension.
+At that time, the regulator just compelled them to commit to joining the tender for new licenses as a condition for the extension.

 Likewise, holders of betting shop licenses had their licenses repetitively extended during the last years against the performance of a one-off payment.

 There is no doubt that the provisions mentioned above created, on the one hand, a reasonable expectation on operators as to the extension of their license and, on the other hand, an obligation on the regulator to launch the new tender by the end of 2020.
-I honestly cannot see the reason why such an extension should not be granted.
-Still, political uncertainties are always a factor to be considered in Italy, especially for the gambling sector that is often unpopular with public opinion.

 Hopefully, the extension will be granted soon, but operators are ready for the worst with never-ending legal disputes that might arise damaging the whole country.